Diphtheria Outbreak Response Immunisation Program

 Vaccination will be available for eligible cohorts in metropolitan Adelaide through:

-- Aboriginal Community Controlled Health Organisations (ACCHOs) for Aboriginal people and their families
+- Aboriginal Community Controlled Health Organisations (ACCHOs) and Aboriginal Health Services for Aboriginal people and their families

 NIP funded doses